 WINS: 0, POLES: 0, PODIUMS: 0, FINISH RATE: 75% | 2019 RESULT: KVYAT 10th, ALBON 14th

-The former Toro Rosso team enter a new era at the 2020 Australian Grand Prix as they enter their first race as AlphaTauri.
+This will be the Red Bull junior team’s first appearance at the Australian Grand Prix with their AlphaTauri name.
 Toro Rosso’s best result at the Australian Grand Prix is seventh, which Sebastien Bourdais and Sebastien Buemi both achieved in 2008 and 2009 respectively.
-The team have a healthy finish rate at the event, and there is yet to be a race at Albert Park where both cars have failed to finish.
-There have been four occasions where both cars have scored points in Melbourne, including three times in the past six years.
-There have been only five seasons where the team have failed to score at the circuit, most recently in 2018.
-Last year, both cars reached the end of the race, with Daniil Kvyat scoring a point in tenth place.
+The team have a healthy finish rate at the event, and there is yet to be a race at Albert Park at which both cars have failed to finish.
+There have been four occasions on which both cars have scored points in Melbourne, including three times in the past six races at Albert Park.
+There have been only five seasons in which the team have failed to score at the circuit, most recently in 2018.
+In 2019, both cars reached the end of the race, with Daniil Kvyat scoring a point in tenth place.

 Max Verstappen’s fifth on the grid for Toro Rosso in 2015 is the team’s best qualifying result so far at this circuit.
 The team have reached Q3 with both cars three times, in 2014, 2016 and 2017, the latter being the last time that either of their cars has reached the final part of qualifying at Albert Park.
 In 2018, Toro Rosso recorded their first double Q1 exit in Melbourne since 2009.
-2007 is the only other year where both cars were eliminated in the first part of qualifying.
-Last year, both drivers were eliminated in Q2.
+2007 is the only other year that both cars were eliminated in the first part of qualifying.
+In 2019, both drivers were eliminated in Q2.

 WINS: 0, POLES: 0, PODIUMS: 0, FINISH RATE: 79% | 2019 RESULT: STROLL 9th, PEREZ 13th